healeycodes/healeycodes.com/README.md

 ## Open source

-I will read all issues/PRs and welcome any changes or suggests that improve this project.
+I will read all issues/PRs and welcome any changes or suggests that improve this website/the content.
 However, I can't provide support for running or maintaining this code.

 Please do not copy/publish my writing (e.g. `posts`) — this project doesn't have a license (contact me if this causes you problems) because I still need to write a split license that covers code/code snippets vs. posts.